stashed/docs/docs/guides/latest/volumesnapshot/deployment.md

 **Deploy Deployment :**

-Now, we will deploy a Deployment that uses the above PVCs.
+Now, we are going to deploy a Deployment that uses the above PVCs.
 This Deployment will automatically create `data.txt` and `config.cfg` file in `/source/data` and `sourc/config` directory respectively where we have mounted the desired PVCs.

 Below is the YAML of the Deployment that we are going to create,